parsontodd/leadership-README/README.md

     * For example, I've observed a tendency for engineers to continually pull back the layers of the onion on a complex problem until the problem is solved to perfection.
 In these scenarios, I will ask "Is this good enough?" along the way or before the next iteration I might ask "What if we spent the time needed to peel the next layer of the onion on a different complex problem?"
     * When this becomes a regular thing with the team, I'll push for an "MVP" approach to all the problems, suggest changes to the "Definition of Done", etc.
   * At some point, there are diminishing levels of value or innovation return on additional effort.
 I'm here to help find the sweet spot for that effort investment/value return.
+* Curiosity
+ * I love learning and solving problems.
+ * I lean on you to help me learn and develop so if I'm asking questions and really digging in to something, understand it's so I can learn through you and I'm not questioning your solution, approach, etc.
+* Authenticity
+ * I'm an open book, ask me anything.
+ * I strive for open, honest relationships with everyone I connect with.
+ * Transparency
+ * Feedback, good and bad.
+* Something about "no problem is someone else's problem" and expecting a solution or being part of chasing a solution when you bring a problem to me.

+ ### Random observations
+ I like to think I'm pretty self-aware about my strengths, weaknesses, tendencies and oddities.
+Here's some random thoughts about these observations.
+ * Lists for everything - organizing thoughts, TO DOs and reminders.
+  * Taking it a step further, I find myself breaking big ideas down and just general mental processing in to ordered lists.
+ * Notes FTW
+  * Overlapping with my list tendencies, if I need to remember something, I HAVE to write it down.
+Not always for future reference but for committing it to this knowledge repo in my head.
+   * So I may jot down notes while we have our touch-bases.
+Trust that I'm not multi-tasking and that I'm just getting it inserted in to brain.
+ * Developer productivity bias
+  * While I've never been a software developer, I've developed an appreciation for developer productivity and am motivated (passionate?) to make software developers' lives better.
+I think this stems from growing up in a shared services organization that can, at times, feel removed from the people delivering value to our customers.
+ * Logical thinking but struggles to color outside the lines
+  * If you make a case, I can typically find the rationale behind just about any proposed solution.
+BUT, I struggle challenging your reasoning (conflict avoidance or just ignorance?).